naistangz/Technical_Training/docs/Week9_Networking/README.md

 ## What is bastion server AWS?
 - Also called a Jump Box
 - A bastion is a special purpose **server instance** that is designed to be the primary access point from the Internet and acts as a [proxy](#what-is-a-proxy) to your other EC2 instances.
+- Use bastion to gain access to private subnets.
+- Bastion server sits in public subnet (another EC2 instance)
 - Acts as a proxy server and allows client machines to connect to the remote server.
 - A bastion host is a **server**
 - A bastion host provides access to a private network from an external network, such as the Internet.